MrThearMan/jwt-email-auth/docs/setup.md

 ```

 ② Configure settings with the `JWT_EMAIL_AUTH` key.
-Here is a minimal config:
+Here is a minimal config (some values are defaults):

 ```python
 JWT_EMAIL_AUTH = {